rbutti/go-microservices/README.md

 ### Assumptions

-* All the activities in the file needs to be scheduled
+* Docker is installed in your system following the [guide](https://docs.docker.com/install/)
+* Golang is installed in your system following the [guide](https://golang.org/doc/install#install) and the $GOROOT and $GOPATH are set correctly
 * Staff Motivation Presentation is currently configured to be of 15mins
 * A team will be created even if it doesn't consist of activities that can stretch whole day.
  This is to accomodate the assumption that all activities needs to be scheduled and the input file may not contain sufficient number of activities that can be schedule for a team on a day